EarthScope/ispaq/README.md

 * `MetricAlias`\_`StationAlias`\_`startdate`\_`enddate`\_`businessLogic`.csv

 when multiple days are specified from the command line.
+End date in this context is inclusive of that day.

 _businessLogic_ corresponds to which script is invoked: